sib-swiss/NGS-variants-training/docs/day1/server_login.md

         r-base
         ```

-    This will create the conda environment `ngs-variants`
+    This will create the conda environment `ngs-tools`

     Activate it like so:

     ```sh
-    conda activate ngs-variants
+    conda activate ngs-tools
     ```

     After successful installation and activating the environment all the software required to do the exercises should be available.